 Hemi turned the plane control wheel slightly, and the boat eased to a somewhat steeper angle.
 He made some small adjustments on the trim tank control panel to make the front of the boat a bit more buoyant so the motors did not have to put quite so much energy into lifting the bow.

 “I am going to come level at just about ten meters, then we will have Owen blow air into the main ballast tanks.”
 Hemi kept his eyes locked on the depth gauge, watching it crawl slowly back around towards the zero mark as the boat rose.
-Just as it passed the ten meter mark, Hemi turned the plane control wheel and the bow of the boat came down to level.
+Just as it passed the ten-meter mark, Hemi turned the plane control wheel and the bow of the boat came down to level.
 At this shallower depth, the boat took on the motion from the waves on the surface, slowly listing from one side to the other by ten degrees or so.
 “OK!”
 Hemi yelled down to Owen.
-“Open the air into the main ballast Owen!”
+“Open the air into the main ballast, Owen!”

-Percy punched the emergency blow alarm, to be sure that this time everyone on the boat was aware they were performing a dangerous maneuver.
+Percy punched the emergency blow alarm to be sure that this time everyone on the boat was aware they were performing a dangerous maneuver.

 From below they heard the squeak of the turning valve, and a loud hiss.
 Air rushed through the pipes below them and out into the ballast.
 Hemi started counting to himself.
 There was a pause where nothing happened and then they all felt the upward acceleration of the Prospect lifting.

 Hemi’s count hit five.
-“Close it down Owen!”
+“Close it down, Owen!”

 The hiss stopped, but the upward motion did not.
 Percy wrapped her fingers in the leather strap hanging over her head.
 They rode the force of the expanding air upwards for a few seconds and then the boat went weightless for a moment as it reached the surface.
 They could feel their stomachs rise within, and Hemi and Bastian’s knuckles went white as they tightened their grip on the control wheels.